Jonathanpangkey/Real-Time-Data-Stream-Kafka/README.md

 # Springboot Kafka Demonstration
 This repository contains three projects demonstrating the use of Apache Kafka with Spring Boot.
-It starts with a basic demo, followed by separate producer and consumer applications.
+It starts with a basic demo, followed by separate producer and consumer application.

 ## Projects Overview
 ### Kafka Demo